 The system of governance can provide only reasonable, and not absolute, assurance that assets are safeguarded, transactions are authorised and properly recorded, material errors or irregularities are either prevented or would be detected within a timely period and all the significant risks impacting on the achievement of our objectives have been mitigated.

-One new significant governance issue was identified during financial year 2023/24.
+No new significant governance issues were identified during financial year 2024/25.